mcaacm/Nonadiabatic-transition-paths-from-quantum-jump-trajectories-data-archive/README.md

 programs, with a few controls being present in other program files, most of these referring to very specific functions such as whether to impose detailed balance when calculating committors in markov_analysis.
+Note that detailed balance imposition is done after calculating both forward and backward committors numerically and choosing, for each state in the Markov state model, the smaller of the two, be it forward or reverse, then using this smaller value to calculate its complement.
+This avoids catastrophic problems which result when important, small numbers are overwritten with zero to enforce detailed balance.

 The programs can be compiled from the given Makefile with